 Human Rights Watch’s China director, Sophie Richardson, says that while religious belief in China is protected by the constitution, the measures “do not guarantee [PDF] the right to practice or worship.”
 Religious practices are limited to “normal religious activities,” though “normal” is left undefined and can be broadly interpreted.
 The state recognizes five religions: Buddhism, Catholicism, Daoism, Islam, and Protestantism.
 The practice of any other faith is formally prohibited, although often tolerated, especially in the case of traditional Chinese beliefs.
 Religious organizations must register with one of five state-sanctioned patriotic religious associations, which are supervised by the State Administration for Religious Affairs (SARA).

-The government’s tally of registered religious believers is around one hundred million, or less than 10 percent of the population, according to several sources, including the UN Human Rights Council’s 2013 Universal Periodic Review.
+The government’s tally of registered religious believers is around two hundred million, or less than 10 percent of the population, according to several sources, including the UN Human Rights Council’s 2018 Universal Periodic Review.
 Yet some independent reports suggest the number of religious adherents in China is far larger and is steadily increasing.
-The research and advocacy group Freedom House estimates that there are more than 350 million religious believers in China, primarily made up of Chinese Buddhists, followed by Protestants, Muslims, Falun Gong practitioners, Catholics, and Tibetan Buddhists.
+The research and advocacy group Freedom House estimated in 2017 that there are more than 350 million religious believers in China, primarily made up of Chinese Buddhists, followed by Protestants, Muslims, Falun Gong practitioners, Catholics, and Tibetan Buddhists.
 Many believers do not follow organized religion and are said to practice traditional folk religion.
 These practitioners, along with members of underground house churches and banned religious groups, account for many of the country’s unregistered believers.
-One of the higher estimates comes from the U.S. State Department’s 2016 International Religious Freedom Report, which says there are about 650 million Chinese religious believers.

 Atheism and the CCP

-The Chinese Communist Party (CCP) is officially atheist.
-The party prohibits its nearly ninety million party members from holding religious beliefs, and it has demanded the expulsion of party members who belong to religious organizations.
+The CCP is officially atheist.
+The party prohibits its more than ninety million party members from holding religious beliefs, and it has demanded the expulsion of party members who belong to religious organizations.
 Officials have said that party membership and religious beliefs are incompatible, and they discourage families of CCP members from publicly participating in religious ceremonies.
 Although these regulations are not always strictly enforced, the party periodically takes steps to draw a clearer line on religion.
 In 2017, the party’s official newspaper warned CCP members from putting faith in religion, calling it “spiritual anesthesia.”

 Chinese Buddhism and Folk Religions